 There is no natural way to completely get rid of cellulite.
 However, there are some things you can do to treat it and reduce its appearance.
 Regular body massage and exfoliation are very helpful, as these will increase blood flow and turn over the fat cells, diffusing them.

-I personally massage my body with the silicone Massage Glove by Biologique Recherche in the shower, to stimulate circulation.
+I personally massage my body with this Massage Glove by Biologique Recherche in the shower, to stimulate circulation.
 After the shower, I love microneedling my arms with Environ’s Cosmetic Body Roll-CIT Microneedler.
 On this level, it is not meant to stimulate your collagen fibers, but is used to speed up penetration of any product that you follow with.
 I then apply Environ’s Vitamin A, C & E Body Oil (Advanced) and Derma-Lac Lotion all over my body to create healthy, glowing skin, and Biologique Recherche’s Lipogen AC Anti-Cellulite Oil on the places that I have cellulite.

 If you find your cellulite is not improving, you may need to check your diet.
 It is important to make sure you are eating lots of proteins, as they will not stick to the fat deposits in your body like sugars or other fats will.
 You also may not be drinking enough water.
 To compensate, you can eat foods that have high concentrations of water like cucumbers, radishes, tomatoes, and bell peppers.